 - Pare down the schedule.
 For us, this is a biggie.
 Often when people ask me, “how do you find time for A,B or C”, it becomes easier to understand when they find out we don’t have a lot of extra-curricular activities.
 We are blessed to have our music teacher come to our home, as well as our art teacher, which are our only “extra” things.
 We spend very little time driving around to this or that which allows for a lot of time for other pursuits.

 - No TV.
-We watch movies on selected days of the week, but we don’t have the temptation of watching regular programming because we don’t have it It would be a huge weakness for all of us if we did (we discover that on vacations), so we did away with it a long time ago.
+We watch movies on selected days of the week, but we don’t have the temptation of watching regular programming because we don’t have it.
+It’s not that I think it’s evil (well not all of it), but it would be a huge weakness for all of us if we did (we discover that on vacations), so we did away with it a long time ago.
 You’d be amazed at what can be accomplished without it!

 - Delegating responsibilities.
 Don’t underestimate what your children can do, and don’t rob them of the opportunity to do it!
 I heard of one mom who made the bottom drawer the silverware drawer.
 Her 4-year-old was in charge of putting it away and setting the table with it.
 She felt so big to have her own job and it was one less thing for Mom.
 As a general rule: don’t do what a younger child can do.
 Also, it’s more efficient in the long run to take a little extra time now to train a child how to do a job properly.
 You are the manager; that doesn’t mean you do all the work.